mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 If you fail to replicate first, you may loose data (unprocessed background jobs).

-## Example of a minimal configuration with 1 master, 2 slaves and 3 Sentinels
+## Example of a minimal configuration with 1 primary, 2 secondaries and 3 Sentinels

 >**Note:**
 Redis Sentinel is bundled with Omnibus GitLab Enterprise Edition only.
 For